zitadel/zitadel-nextjs-b2b/README.md

 To show granted projects, go to the `Demo-Vendor` organization and add the Service User as `Org Project Permission Editor` Manager.

+To manage user grants and invite new users, go to the `Demo-Customer` organization and add the Service User as `Org User Manager` Manager.

 ## Step 2: Configuration

 Now clone this project and navigate to its root folder.